 Historically the NWC War Gaming Department, in cooperation with the NWC Strategic Research Department, has been involved in PSI gaming projects since 2004.
 This was when the first PSI game, at the request of the Office of the Secretary of Defense (OSD), was hosted in Newport, Rhode Island.
 Since then, the NWC War Gaming Department has been involved in subsequent PSI gaming projects to include the 2005 PSI Air Game hosted by the Norwegian Naval Academy in Bergen, Norway, and the 2007 PSI Game hosted again by the U.S. Naval War College.
 NWC War Gaming faculty have also attended PSI Leading Edge and Fortune Guard Exercises to act in a control cell capacity and have attended multiple OEG and PSI outreach events to provide scenario based seminars for PSI participants to engage in.

-In May 2014, the Naval War College will once again host the Proliferation Security Initiative Operational Experts Group in Newport, Rhode Island to support the Office of the Secretary of Defense, Assistant Secretary of Defense for International Security Policy.
-This event will bring together decision-makers from the U.S. and up to 20 other countries with approximately 100-125 participants.
-A major portion of the OEG will be dedicated to conducting a game to address PSI issues by examining various proliferation-related topics and scenarios.
+The Naval War College hosted the 2014 Proliferation Security Initiative Operational Experts Group (PSI OEG) in Newport, Rhode Island to support the Office of the Secretary of Defense, Assistant Secretary of Defense for International Security Policy from 13-15 May 2014.
+This event brought together decision-makers from the U.S. and 17 other countries with approximately 80 participants.
+A major portion of the OEG was dedicated to conducting a game to build a shared understanding among countries on key PSI issues and challenges, to address critical challenges and opportunities in counter-proliferation interdiction, and to identify capacity building tools that may be shared with the broader PSI community